Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Expert input perceived as biased or overly technical
+Evidence and testimonies perceived as biased or overly technical.

-Access to sources of trustworthy and balanced information along with learning
+Access to sources of trustworthy and balanced information for the assembly.
+Transparent and accurate communication about the process.

 Mitigations

-Establish transparent, bipartisan/independent processes that include participants in the curation of evidence and selection of experts and speakers
+Establish transparent, nonpartisan/independent processes including Curation of Evidence Committee that include assembly members in the selection of materials and speakers.

-Publish public summaries of the deliberative process and participant journeys, such as on a dedicated website with livestreams and updates
+Publish public summaries of the deliberative process and assembly members journeys, such as on a dedicated website with livestreams and updates.

 SOCIETAL OUTCOMES